Hugh1996/naval-conquest/README.md

  - When running the game, I was getting KeyError for the player name that was input.
 I discovered this was due to calling player type as opposed to player_name variable.

 #### Unfixed Bugs

-### Validator Testing

-The code was passed thorugh a PEP8 linter and confirmed there are no problems.

 ## Deployment